jjvanzon/Circular-Language-Spec/constructs-drafts/special-access.md

 #### Other

-Globality and triangle are alike.
+Module and triangle are alike.
 They change the way you can access their members.

-A parent block is sorta like a globality in that way.
+A parent block is sorta like a module in that way.

 Child Access
 is the normal type of access